Widespread technology outage disrupts flights, banks, media outlets and companies around the world

 At Rome's Leonardo da Vinci airport, some US-bound flights had posted delays, while others were unaffected.

-Australian outages reported on the site included the banks NAB, Commonwealth and Bendigo, and the airlines Virgin Australia and Qantas, as well as internet and phone providers such as Telstra.
+Australia appeared to be severely affected by the issue.
+Outages reported on the site DownDetector included the banks NAB, Commonwealth and Bendigo, and the airlines Virgin Australia and Qantas, as well as internet and phone providers such as Telstra.

 News outlets in Australia — including the ABC and Sky News — were unable to broadcast on their TV and radio channels, and reported sudden shutdowns of Windows-based computers.
 Some news anchors broadcast live online from dark offices, in front of computers showing “blue screens of death.”